daylight-network/nikkileaks/README.md

 });
 ```

-This `message`, which will remain confidential for the next two minutes.
+This `message` will remain confidential (i.e., no one can access it) for the next two minutes.
 After
 two minutes, it will become public.
 The `description` will always be public.

 Once you have your service, you can call:

-`service.message()` - This will release your message.
+`service.message()` - This will retrieve your message.
 If the message has not yet been released, the promise will reject and give you an error message.
+(This is true even if you wrote the message; see FAQ).

 `service.changeReleaseTime({newTime: unixTime})** - This will change the release
 time of your message.
 Typically, you will probably be calling this to extend the